kpvarma/introduction-to-ruby-on-rails/step-2-configure-application.md

 $ rm -fr test/

-We are now ready to go
+We are now ready with the testing framework
+Let us run the tests

+$ rspec

+No examples found.

+Finished in 0.00029 seconds (files took 0.18185 seconds to load) 0 examples, 0 failures